Grevilcc/aws-cicd-project-Grevil/README.md

-# Steps for building CI/CD pipeline using AWS Cloud Formation Platform Example:
+# Steps For Building CI/CD pipeline using AWS Cloud Formation Platform Example:
 ## Step 1 Generating Personal Access Token in Github
 * The personal authentication token is generated to access Github API.
 * We will be creating webhooks in the repository, hence we need to select the `repo` and `admin: repo_hook` for permission.